Home › Bulk QR Generator › QR Codes for Restaurants

 Printing QR Code Table Cards

-Unlaminated paper QR cards at a restaurant table last about a week before spills and grease make them unreadable.
+Lamination: Unlaminated paper at a restaurant table lasts about a week before spills and grease render it unreadable.
 Laminate everything.
-An A6 table tent card printed on cardstock and run through a standard desk laminator survives months of daily service.
-Use 80-micron laminating pouches — the extra thickness makes the card feel more substantial and protects the print more effectively.
+An A6 tent card on 200 gsm cardstock run through a desk laminator survives months of daily service.

 Brother QL-820NWB Wireless Label Printer

-The best label printer for restaurant QR codes.
-Prints QR patterns natively at 300 DPI — no pixelation.
-Wireless (WiFi + Bluetooth), so it sits anywhere in the restaurant.
-Supports DK label rolls in multiple widths.
-Produces professional-quality table cards and WiFi signs on the spot.
+Prints QR codes at 300 DPI natively.
+Wireless (WiFi + Bluetooth), supports multiple DK label roll widths.
+Produces professional-quality table cards and WiFi signs on demand.

 Thermal Laminator Machine

 A basic A4/letter desk laminator is all you need to make restaurant QR cards durable.
-Look for one that handles 80-micron pouches.
-Warm-up takes about 3 minutes; a full set of 20 table cards laminates in under 10 minutes.
+Handles 80-micron pouches.
+Warm-up takes 3 minutes; a full set of 20 table cards laminates in under 10 minutes.

-Pre-sized for standard table tent and QR sign cards.
+Pre-sized for table tent and QR sign cards.
 80-micron thickness gives a rigid, professional result that stays flat on tables.
-Buy a 100-pack for the initial run plus replacements.

 Restaurant-ready size100-pack valueView on Amazon

-For restaurants printing QR codes on a standard inkjet or laser printer, Avery 5163 gives a good QR code size per label (10 per sheet).
-Position one code per label for table numbers, WiFi signs, and review prompts.
+For restaurants printing on a standard inkjet or laser printer, Avery 5163 gives a good QR code size per label — 10 per sheet.
 No special printer needed.

 Standard printer10 per sheetView on Amazon